compose/app-ws/README.md

 As a general rule, you should use idiomatic Rails to solve these problems.
 This **could** mean reorganizing things and **probably** means adding routes, controllers and models as you feel is necessary.

+Use the tools, gems and libraries you enjoy using.

 #### Test: Specs need to pass

 We've added a few failing specs in the app, please fix them and make them green.